victor-smirnov/dumbo/README.md

 Introduction
 ------------

-Dumbo is an experimental MPP database engine as-a-service node build using Seastar, Memoria and LLVM JIT.
+Dumbo is an experimental MPP database engine as-a-service node built using Boost Fibers, Memoria and LLVM JIT.

 * It's [Seastar](http://www.seastar-project.org/)-like  event-driven framework providing fast lock-free inter-thread communication, Asynchrous IO for SSDs and network, and fibers.
 Building around Boost Fibers for